 I am a project scientist at the National Center for Atmospheric Research, in the Climate Change Research section.
 My NCAR website can be found here.
 I have been at NCAR since May 2014.

 I am also an NSF Ocean Sciences postdoctoral fellow, through the University of Hawaii's Department of Oceanography.
 I moved to Hawaii in January 2012, and was based at the International Pacific Research Center until summer 2013.

 I did my PhD at the University of Colorado at Boulder, in the Atmospheric & Oceanic Sciences (ATOC) department.
 I worked in Baylor Fox-Kemper's research group, and was supported by the NASA Earth & Space Science Fellowship (NESSF) and the CIRES Innovative Research Program (IRP).
-My thesis is available in PDF format here.

 Information on my current research projects, presentations, and publications are available in these pages.
 Also please feel free to contact me.